Michi-Tsubaki/lerobot_ros1/README.md

 [![ROS build workflow](https://github.com/Michi-Tsubaki/imitation_utils/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/Michi-Tsubaki/imitation_utils/actions/workflows/CI.yml)

-This package provides utilities for robot imitation learning (curretly only supports ACT) using ROS1.
-It supports data collection, policy training, evaluation, deployment, and visualization.
+`imitation_utils` provides utilities for robot imitation learning using **ROS1** and **LeRobot** (currently supports **ACT**).
+It supports the entire workflow including **data collection, policy training, evaluation, deployment, and visualization**.

+### Motivation

-Lerobot and ROS did not integrate smoothly.
-In ROS, you must specify topic names and message types.
-In Lerobot, you also need to specify observation dimensions and modalities.
-This package allows dynamic configuration through `config.yaml`, enabling easy adjustments without modifying the code.
+Integrating ROS and LeRobot is not straightforward.
+In ROS, users must explicitly specify topic names and message types.
+In LeRobot, observation modalities and their dimensions must also be defined in advance.

-Also, the lerobot datasets are large, so this pakcage introduces pickle format datasets which are so light that we can collect data without consuming time.
-You can convert to lerobot format using upload.launch.
+As a result, even small changes in robot or sensor configuration often require modifying multiple parts of the source code.

+### Key Features

+- **Dynamic configuration via `config.yaml`**
+  All robot states, sensor modalities, topic names, and message fields are defined in a single configuration file.
+  This allows users to add or modify modalities without changing the source code.

+- **Seamless ROS–LeRobot integration**
+  The package automatically maps ROS messages to LeRobot-compatible observation structures (e.g., `observation.state`, `observation.images`), enabling direct use of LeRobot policies in ROS environments.

+- **Lightweight dataset format using pickle**
+  Standard LeRobot datasets store image data as MP4 files, which introduces encoding overhead during data collection.
+  This package introduces a lightweight dataset format based on Python `pickle`, where images are stored directly as NumPy arrays.
+  This significantly reduces CPU load and I/O latency, enabling fast data collection even with image-based observations.

+- **Dataset conversion and visualization**
+  Although pickle datasets are not directly visualizable, they can be converted to the standard LeRobot format  using `upload.launch`.
+  Converted datasets can be visualized with tools such as `rerun` or uploaded to Hugging Face.

 <img src="./figs/system.png" width="1000">